backstage/backstage/plugins/pagerduty/api-report.md

 import { FetchApi } from '@backstage/core-plugin-api';
 import { ReactNode } from 'react';

-// Warning: (ae-missing-release-tag) "Assignee" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EntityPagerDutyCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export const EntityPagerDutyCard: () => JSX.Element;

+// Warning: (ae-missing-release-tag) "isPluginApplicableToEntity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+const isPluginApplicableToEntity: (entity: Entity) => boolean;
+export { isPluginApplicableToEntity as isPagerDutyAvailable };
+export { isPluginApplicableToEntity };

+// Warning: (ae-forgotten-export) The symbol "PagerDutyApi" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "pagerDutyApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const pagerDutyApiRef: ApiRef<PagerDutyApi>;

+// Warning: (ae-missing-release-tag) "PagerDutyAssignee" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export type Assignee = {
+export type PagerDutyAssignee = {
   id: string;
   summary: string;
   html_url: string;
 };

-// Warning: (ae-missing-release-tag) "ChangeEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PagerDutyCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export const PagerDutyCard: () => JSX.Element;

+// Warning: (ae-missing-release-tag) "PagerDutyChangeEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export type ChangeEvent = {
+export type PagerDutyChangeEvent = {
   id: string;
   integration: [
     {
-      service: Service;
+      service: PagerDutyService;
     },
   ];
   source: string;